rohitranjan-2702/CodeHelp_Final/README.md

 - Whenever we try to learn a new technology we come across a lot of errors and  we cannot find what's going wrong.
 Most of the times we waste our time in searching for a working soluiton on StackoverFlow or Googling our doubts.
 NOW CHATGPT is the new crazeee....
 - BUT BUT... oftenly we cannot find the optimised or easily understandable code on the net.
 EVEN CHAT GPT fails here...
-- Issues before PRs.
-If you plan to make a contribution, please make sure there is an issue for it.
-You can either find an existing issue or open a new issue if none exists.

 ### How CodeHelp helps you in this situation?